The least costly Impreza, the 2.0i, comes with a 6.5-inch central screen and cloth seat trim.

 The 2.0i-L also has an 8.0-inch touchscreen, and two displays on the instrument panel, controllable from the steering wheel, that can show your EyeSight settings and other helpful stuff.
 There is nicer cloth seat trim, and leather on the steering wheel and gear lever.
 Dual-zone climate-control allows individual temperature adjustment for the driver and front passenger.
 And the exterior mirrors can be power-folded, to keep them out of harm’s way when you’re parked.

 Spending more again for an Impreza 2.0-i Premium gets you a powered sunroof and satellite navigation – the latter including the ability to have turn-by-turn instructions shown on the intstrument-panel display rather than just on the central screen.

 The most expensive Impreza, the 2.0i-S, adds luxury, safety, and cornering verve.
 It has part-leather seat trim, with the driver’s seat power adjustable.
 Windscreen wipers operate automatically when it rains.
 Headlights use very bright and long-lived LEDs, switch on automatically when it’s dark, and swivel to shine into corners.
-Blind-spot monitoring, lane-change assistance and a rear cross-traffic alert enhance safety.
+Blind-spot monitoring, lane-change assistance, reverse automatic braking and a rear cross-traffic alert enhance safety.
 Side-skirts and bare-metal control pedals present a sportier aesthetic.
 And there are wider, grippier tyres on bigger, 18-inch wheels, and a torque-vectoring system that lets the car turn more keenly.